Percolation on Networks with Antagonistic and Dependent Interactions: Analytical Results

-Where $G_1(f)$ is the generating function of the excess degree distribution $Q(k)$.
-The size of the GCC is non zero if the solution of the fixed point equation is less than unity, i.e., $f<1$.
+The size of the GCC, (proportion of nodes in the GCC) is non zero if the solution of the fixed point equation is less than unity, i.e., $f<1$.
 This can happen if and only if $p>p_c$, where

-and $<k^2>$ is the second moment of the degree distribution.
+and $\langle k^2 \rangle$ is the second moment of the degree distribution. $p_c$ is also known as the critical threshold bond (or site) percolation probability.